Frontis W. Johnston Professor of Economics

 My research interests include the pedagogy of introductory economics, affirmative action, and economic development in Africa.
 I'm a co-author with Prof. Peter Hess of Principles of Economics: An Analytical Approach (West Publishing), and Economic Development: Theories, Evidence, and Policies (Dryden Press).

 I have been active in Advanced Placement Economics since the inception of the program in 1988.
 From 1998 to 2005, I served as chief faculty consultant for AP Economics.
-I currently serve as the co-chair of the AP Macroeconomics Test Development Committee and offer frequent workshops for AP economics teachers.
+I have served as the co-chair of the AP Macroeconomics Test Development Committee and offer frequent workshops for AP economics teachers.
+From 1998 to 2013, I served as the Vice President for Academic Affairs and Dean of Faculty at Davidson College.